Sleeps 6 dogs allowed

-Safari tent in Cornwall: Bird calls, buttercups and a babbling brook - this pretty-as-a-picture location has all the ingredients for a perfect rural getaway.
+Safari tent in Cornwall: Bird calls, buttercups and a babbling brook - this pretty-as-a-picture location has all of the ingredients for the perfect rural glamping getaway.

 Picture the scene: a starry, starry night in beautiful rural Cornwall.
 Lying on your back, gazing up at the heavens.
 Breathing in fresh, pure country air.
 Listening to the gentle sound of a burbling river - and perhaps the occasional hoot of an owl.
 Total, complete and utter relaxation.
 Yup.
 Getting away from it all really doesn't get any better than this.

-This slice of holiday heaven is your very own safari tent called Celandine, one of three very special luxury camping home-from-homes that make up Western Meadows Glamping (Honeysuckle and Campion being the other two).
-The sturdy tent perches in its own private space at the top of a three-and-a-half acre wildflower meadow, filled with buttercups in the summer, in a tranquil and unspoilt part of north Cornwall.
-And the views?
-Well, words almost fail us.
-Let's just say they're pretty stunning.
+Welcome to Celandine, one of three super special safari tents that make up Western Meadows Glamping (Honeysuckle and Campion being the other two).
+This well-built tent sits in its own private area at the top of a three-and-a-half acre wildflower meadow, brimming with buttercups during the summer, in a peaceful and untouched area of Cornwall with spectacular view countryside views.

-But what's it like at Celandine, we hear you cry?
-Well, on your very own decked veranda you can read, prepare food for the barbecue nearby or simply sit and take in the irresistible views, undisturbed by noisy traffic (good old-fashioned wheelbarrows are provided to roll your luggage from the parking area, keeping the meadow completely car-free).
-Or you could wander down to the river (taking care with little ones, of course) and watch the wildlife, have a paddle or try your hand at fishing.
-Picnic benches are dotted along the banks of the river and, for the bounciest among us, there's an outdoor trampoline here, too.
-In the skies above you may spot buzzards, woodpeckers, finches, wagtails, thrushes and - if you keep very still and quiet - even the odd kingfisher.
-The owners live close by and keep free-range chickens, and their handy on-site honesty shop has home-made jam, Cornish pasties, fresh eggs and other scrummy delights, as well as all the necessary essentials and bits and pieces you may have forgotten to bring.
-There's also a shared freezer where you can store all your holiday treats.
+Step up onto the decked veranda of your special holiday home-from-home, where you can read a book, have a snooze in the sun, prepare food for a scrummy barbecue or just sit and take in the incredible views, uninterrupted by noisy traffic (good old-fashioned wheelbarrows are provided to wheel your luggage from the parking area, meaning the meadow remains completely car-free and extra safe).
+Or perhaps take a stroll down to the river (please take care with the kiddies) and watch the wildlife, have a paddle or give fishing a try.
+There are picnic benches idyllically placed along the river too and the kids can play until their hearts are content on the trampoline and play fort.
+Up in the sky above you may be lucky enough to spot buzzards, woodpeckers, finches, wagtails, thrushes and - if you're really still and quiet - even the odd kingfisher.
+The friendly but unobtrusive owners live nearby, along with their free-range chickens, and there is an on-site honesty shop handily stocked with home-made jam, Cornish pasties, fresh eggs and other yummy treats, as well as the essential bits and bobs and a shared freezer for your use.

 Out and About

-There are walking and cycling routes galore around here and, just a short stroll down the lane, you'll find New Mills Farm Park: a fabulous family day out with indoor and outdoor attractions, including petting animals, a zip wire, play barns, skittles, trampolines, swings, slides, climbing frames, ride-on toys and a super café specialising in great value local food, eat in or takeaway.
-In the holiday season a steam railway runs from the Farm Park to the town of Launceston, where there are lots of quaint shops for browsing.
-The north Cornish coast is just a short drive away, where there are great surfing beaches at Bude and Widemouth Bay as well as bracing walks along the coastal path, or you could drive south to the unmissable Eden Project or east to Dartmoor National Park with its incredible landscapes, mystical stones and famous little ponies.
+For the active, there are plenty of walking and cycling routes to explore close by and, just a short walk down the lane, is New Mills Farm Park - a fabulous family day out with indoor and outdoor attractions, including petting animals, a zip wire, play barns, skittles, trampolines, swings, slides, climbing frames, ride-on toys and a super café specialising in great value local food, eat in or takeaway.
+In the main summer season, a steam train runs from the Farm Park to the nearby town of Launceston, where you will find a selection of shops.
+The rugged north coast is only a short drive away, including the surfing beaches at Bude and Widemouth Bay and invigorating walks along the coast path.
+Or why not visit the famous Eden Project or Dartmoor National Park with its spectacular landscapes, mystical stones and famous little ponies.

 Steps up to decking.
 Open plan living-room with kitchen and dining areas.
 Wood-fired range, fridge/freezer, kettle, toaster and double cabin bed.
 Bedroom 1 with double bed (5').
 Bedroom 2 with twin beds.
 Shower-room with double shower, WC and wash-basin.